cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 For each user who should have access to the Admin UI for a secure cluster, [create a user with a password](create-user.html).
 On accessing the Admin UI, these users will see a Login screen, where they will need to enter their usernames and passwords.

-To log out of the Admin UI, click the **Sign Out** link at the bottom of the left-hand navigation bar.
+To log out of the Admin UI, click the **Log Out** link at the bottom of the left-hand navigation bar.

 ## Navigate the Admin UI